|Abdy of Felix Hall coat of arms|

 In the 15th and 16th centuries, the family lived at Abdy at Wath-upon-Dearne (Yorks).
 In the later 16th century they became London merchants and the sons of Roger Abdy (d.
 1595) moved into the professions and began the transition to gentry status and land ownership.
 Edmund Abdy (1561-1626) acquired the manor of Belgar in Kent and his son, Sir Christopher Abdy (c.1598-1679) added to this property at Streatham (Surrey) and Uxbridge (Middx) which he bequeathed to his cousin, Sir Thomas Abdy of Felix Hall (Essex).
 Edmund’s younger brother, Anthony Abdy (1579-1640), a clothworker and East India merchant, bought Felix Hall, Kelvedon (Essex) and other property in Essex and Middlesex which he bequeathed among his sons, three of whom became baronets.
 Sir Thomas Abdy (1612-86), the eldest son, inherited Felix Hall; Sir Robert Abdy (1616-70) first rented and later bought Albyns, Stapleford Abbots (Essex) and adjacent manors; and Sir John Abdy (1617-62) inherited the manor of Moores at Salcot (Essex), but dying without issue, bequeathed this too to his brother Robert.

 From the mid 17th century there were thus two branches of the family, settled respectively at Felix Hall and Albyns.
 Sir Robert Abdy, the younger brother, remodelled and improved Albyns, and bequeathed it to his son, Sir John Abdy (c1643-91).
 His heir, who inherited aged 3, was Sir Robert Abdy (1688-1748), MP for Essex, 1727-48 and an active Jacobite.
 He was a Fellow of the Society of Antiquaries, and was described by Morant in his History of Essex as “a man of deep knowledge in antiquity and natural history, [and] a great connoisseur in medals, of which he had a fine collection”.
-At his death he was succeeded by his son Sir John Abdy (c.1714-59), who had a London house (36 Lincolns Inn Fields) designed by Sir Robert Taylor and probably also employed Taylor to remodel Albyns.
-At Sir John’s death in 1759, however, he was unmarried: the baronetcy became extinct and the Albyns estate passed first to his aunt, Jane Crank (d. c.1765), then to his kinsman Sir Anthony Thomas Abdy (d.
+At his death he was succeeded by his son Sir John Abdy (c.1714-59), who employed Sir Robert Taylor to remodel Albyns, probably after seeing his distant cousin, Sir Anthony Thomas Abdy's, house in Lincolns Inn Fields, which Taylor designed in the 1750s.
+At Sir John’s death in 1759, however, he was unmarried: the baronetcy became extinct and the Albyns estate passed first to his aunt, Jane Crank (d.
+1767), then to Sir Anthony Thomas Abdy (d.
 1775), who briefly united the estates of both branches of the family.

 Sir Thomas Abdy of Felix Hall, although educated as a gentleman (he travelled in France and Italy, 1632-5), practised as a lawyer.
 His son, Sir Anthony (1655-1704), married the grand-daughter and eventual heiress of Sir Anthony Thomas (d.
 1641) of Chobham (Surrey), a match which in the 1720s brought his son, Sir Anthony Thomas Abdy (1688-1733) both Chobham Place and the Horselydown estate at Rotherhithe on the south bank of the Thames.
 Sir A.T.
 Abdy, again a working lawyer, bequeathed his Essex estates to his two daughters, and the Chobham and Rotherhithe properties to his younger brother and heir, Sir William Abdy (1689-1750).
 Felix Hall passed to Charlotte Abdy (1723-1802), wife of John Williams Onslow of Tendring Hall (Essex).
 They partially rebuilt the house but got into debt, and both Felix Hall and Tendring Hall were sold by Act of Parliament in 1761.

 Sir William (d.
 1750) and his son, Sir Anthony Thomas Abdy (d.
-1775) seem both to have lived mainly in London.
+1775) seem both to have lived mainly in London, where in the 1750s the latter employed Sir Robert Taylor to design him a grand house at 36 Lincolns Inn Fields.
 Sir William is known to have been active in the Jacobite cause, and both men acted as legal agents for prominent Jacobite figures.
 They developed the Horselydown estate, which became a major source of the family’s wealth by the later 18th century.
 Sir Anthony Thomas Abdy (d.
 1775) eventually overcame official suspicion about his Jacobite sympathies and was MP for Knaresborough, 1763-75.
 In the 1760s he inherited a life interest in the estates of the Albyns branch of the family, and he also inherited Twickenham Park (Middx) under the will of Diana, Countess of Mountrath (d.
 1766).
 At his death, the Albyns estate passed to his nephew, Thomas Abdy Rutherforth (1755-98); his other property passed to his younger brother, Sir William Abdy (c1732-1803), who rebuilt Chobham Place but whose son and heir, Sir William Abdy (c1779-1868) sold the estate in 1809.
 He married Anne Wellesley (d.
 1842), an illegitimate daughter of the 1st Marquess Wellesley, from whom he was divorced by Act of Parliament in 1816, and dying without legitimate issue, the baronetcy of Felix Hall became extinct.

 The Rev. Thomas Abdy Rutherforth (1755-98) took the name Abdy on inheriting the Albyns estate in 1775, and bequeathed the property to his son, John Rutherforth Abdy, who married the eldest daughter of James Hatch of Clayberry Hall (Essex) and sometimes used the name Hatch-Abdy.
 He carried out a number of estate improvements and may have employed Humphry Repton to remodel the grounds of Albyns, as the house was depicted by Repton in Peacock’s Polite Repository in 1801.
 Hatch-Abdy had no children, and at his death the Albyns estate passed to his nephew, Thomas Neville Abdy (1810-77) who was MP for Lyme Regis, 1847-52 and was created a baronet in 1850.
 The manor of Theydon Garnons was sold to T.C.
 Chisenhale-Marsh of Gaynes Park in 1858, but at the death of his kinsman, Sir William Abdy, in 1868, Sir Thomas inherited the Horselydown property in London, which was now a highly profitable area of warehouses and industry on the south side of the River Thames.
 After his death, the estate passed to his eldest son, Sir William Neville Abdy (1844-1910), who died childless, and then in quick succession to Sir Anthony Sykes Abdy (1848-1921) and Sir Henry Beadon Abdy (1853-1921).
 Sir Henry’s eldest surviving son and heir was Sir Robert Henry Edward Abdy (1896-1976), who sold the Albyns estate in 1926.
 Some of the interiors were later moved to the United States, and the house itself was damaged by bombing in World War II and finally demolished in 1954.
 Sir Robert bought Newton Ferrers (Cornw) in 1936 and redecorated it in a sharply fashionable Art Deco style, but the house was burnt in 1940 and not fully restored thereafter.
 Sir Henry’s son, Sir Valentine Abdy (1937-2012), sold Newton Ferrers in the 1990s and lived mainly in France, as does the present baronet, Sir Robert Etienne Eric Abdy, 7th bt. (b.
 1978).